-The City shall, not later than 180 days after the end of the City's fiscal year, provide to the MSRB, through EMMA, the following financial information and operating data (the "Annual Report"):
+The City shall, not later than 180 days after the end of the City's Fiscal Year, commencing with the Fiscal Year ending September 30, 2020, file with the MSRB, through EMMA, the following financial information and operating data (the "Annual Report"):

-(1) The audited financial statements of the City for the prior fiscal year prepared in accordance with the accounting principles described in the notes to the financial statements included as part of the Official Statement for the Bonds and audited by its independent auditors (or if not available as of such date, the unaudited financial statements of the City and as soon thereafter as available such audited financial statements of the City); and
+(1) The audited financial statements of the City for the prior Fiscal Year prepared in accordance with the accounting principles described in the notes to the financial statements included as part of the Official Statement for the Bonds and audited by its independent auditors (or if not available as of such date, the unaudited financial statements of the City and as soon thereafter as available such audited financial statements of the City); and

-- (2) To the extent not otherwise included in the City's audited financial statements, updates as of the end of the fiscal year of the financial information and operating data contained in Appendix A to the final Official Statement for the Bonds in substantially the scope contained in such Appendix in the tables labeled or identified as follows, which information may be contained in the audited financial statements of the City or any schedules supplemental thereto: - A. The information contained in the table "Other Long-Term Obligations of the City" under the heading "DEBT STRUCTURE OF THE CITY." - B. All of the tables under the heading "FINANCIAL INFORMATION CONCERING THE CITY." - C. All of the tables under the heading "PROPERTY TAX INFORMATION CONCERING THE CITY."
+(2) Updates as of the end of the Fiscal Year of the financial information and operating data contained in Appendix A to the Official Statement for the Bonds in substantially the scope contained in such Appendix in the tables under the following headings:

+- A. "DEBT STRUCTURE OF THE CITY Other Long-Term Obligations of the City" - B. "FINANCIAL INFORMATION CONCERNING THE CITY" - C. "PROPERTY TAX INFORMATION CONCERNING THE CITY"